A small airplane towing a ‘Will you marry me?’ banner crashed to the ground, killing one person on board

 Authorities said they don’t know what caused the plane to catch fire or why the engine failed.
 Investigators sent the engine’s remains to a lab in Ottawa for examination.

-“We haven’t ruled out anything,” said Chris Krepski, a spokesman for the TSB told the CBC.
+“We haven’t ruled out anything,” said Chris Krepski, a spokesman for the TSB, told the CBC.

 It is unclear if the person who ordered the banner saw it in the sky and popped the question before the crash.

 The incident is reminiscent of several other celebratory gestures that have turned deadly.
 In February, an expectant father in New York died after a device he was making with his brother to release pink or blue smoke at a gender reveal exploded unexpectedly.
 That same month, a man died at a Michigan baby shower after the parents-to-be fired off a novelty cannon.
-And in March, a small plane emitting a pink cloud for a gender reveal off the coast of Cancún, Mexico, crashed, killing both the pilot and co-pilot.
+And in March, a small plane emitting a pink cloud for a gender reveal off the coast of Cancún crashed, killing both the pilot and co-pilot.

 A plane dropped a pink cloud in gender-reveal stunt.
 Then it fell to the sea, killing two, authorities said.